CodeDead/opal/README.md

 #### Portable image

-You can create a portable image by running the `jpackageImage` Gradle task:
+You can create a portable image by running the `jpackageImage` Gradle task on a Windows host:
 ```shell
 ./gradlew jpackageImage
 ```